 However, the same respect is sometimes ignored or forgotten by modern societies.
 This is evident in the level of deforestation that is reaching massive proportions across the globe.
 Huge tracts of land are being cleared for agriculture, mining, industries, and household needs.

-As per the Food and Agriculture Organisation (FAO) of the United Nations, since 1990 we have lost over 420 million hectares of forest worldwide and between 2015 and 2020, the rate of deforestation was estimated at 10 million hectares per year.
-The loss of forests is not only threatening humanity but is also posing risks to our biodiversity and endangering our animal world.
+As per the Food and Agriculture Organisation (FAO) of the United Nations, since 1990, we have lost over 420 million hectares of forest worldwide, and between 2015 and 2020, the rate of deforestation was estimated at 10 million hectares per year.
+The loss of forests is not only threatening humanity but also posing risks to our biodiversity and endangering our animal world.
 Many animals are on the verge of extinction due to forest loss.

 Generates Oxygen

-Forests enable the generation of oxygen which is essential for human survival.
-The leaves of the trees release oxygen during the process that is called photosynthesis.
+Forests enable the generation of oxygen, which is essential for human survival.
+The leaves of the trees release oxygen during the process called photosynthesis.

 Carbon Sink

-The trees in the forests are important for fighting climate change as they absorb large amounts of the greenhouse gases like carbon-di-oxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+The trees in the forests are important for fighting climate change as they absorb large amounts of greenhouse gases like carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 The forests store these gases for hundreds of years and keep our air clean.

 Gives Food

-From apples to mangoes, from cashew to almonds, trees in the forests give a variety of food options and play a critical role in supplying essential nutrients to our bodies.
+From apples to mangoes, from cashews to almonds, trees in the forests give a variety of food options and play a critical role in supplying essential nutrients to our bodies.

 Act as aquifers

-Forests act like giant sponges and play a critical role in many water management activities, like providing us with clean drinking water, improving the water table, filtration of water pollutants, control of floods, and regulating stormwater.
-The same water is required for our day-to-day needs like drinking, bathing, and other household purposes.
+Forests act like giant sponges and play a critical role in many water management activities, like providing us with clean drinking water, improving the water table, filtration of water pollutants, controlling floods, and regulating stormwater.
+The same water is required for our day-to-day needs, like drinking, bathing, and other household purposes.

 Regulate weather and rainfall

-The importance of forests is also evident in regulating our climate as trees recycle moisture in the atmosphere through the process of transpiration to increase rainfall.
-In an IPCC report, it was mentionedthat enhanced forest cover increases evapotranspiration which results in cooler days, and reduces the magnitude of heat-related events.
+The importance of forests is also evident in regulating our climate, as trees recycle moisture in the atmosphere through the process of transpiration to increase rainfall.
+According to an IPCC report, it was mentioned that enhanced forest cover increases evapotranspiration, which results in cooler days and reduces the magnitude of heat-related events.

 Provides Jobs